Data presented here may not be the most recent available

 Japan is a volcanic archipelago of 6,852 islands.
 The four largest are, from north to south, Hokkaido, Honshu, Shikoku and Kyushu, which make up about 97% of the land area.
 The Ryukyu Islands, which include Okinawa, are a chain south of Kyushu.
 Around three quarters of Japan is forested and mountainous and the population is concentrated in dense coastal areas.

-The islands lie in a volcanic zone on the Pacific Ring of Fire (with 108 active volcanoes) formed as subduction occurred along the boundary of the Philippine Sea oceanic Plate below the continental Amurian and Okinawa Plates (south), and along the boundary of the Pacific oceanic Plate under the Okhotsk Plate (north).
+The islands lie in a volcanic zone on the Pacific Ring of Fire (with 108 active volcanoes) formed as subduction occurred along the boundary of the Philippine Sea Oceanic Plate below the continental Amurian and Okinawa Plates (south), and along the boundary of the Pacific Oceanic Plate under the Okhotsk Plate (north).

 The Boso Triple Junction is formed where the North American Plate, the Pacific Plate and the Philippine Sea Plate meet.
 Japan was originally attached to the eastern coast of the Eurasian continent but subduction processes opened the Sea of Japan in the Miocene.
 Destructive earthquakes, often resulting in tsunami, occur several times each century.

 Japan began producing oil in 1874 from the northwest of Honshu and produced its first offshore oil in 1959.
 Although a number of fields still produce in Honshu and Hokkaido, output has never been substantial with basins disrupted by activity along the subduction zone.

-Although gas exploration has been more promising with marketed production from 1933, opportunities are also limited and Globalshift does not forecast growth.
+Japan has seen decreasing in oil consumption as industry has contracted but steady gas consumption growth imported as LNG.
 Its extensive network of nuclear power stations was disrupted by the 2011 tsunami in Fukushima which led to a surge in gas imports.
-However the long term trend for economic growth has been sluggish and will continue to be so.
+However the long term trend for economic growth has been sluggish and this will continue especially as the population declines.

 JAPAN